-27.1.2 Part-time employees accrue vacation leave on a pro-rata basis as set forth in District Policy.
+27.1.2 Part-time employees accrue vacation leave on a pro-rata basis as set forth in OC San Policy.

 27.1.3 Vacation leave may only be utilized in increments of one-quarter hour or more.
 Vacation leave is accrued for all paid hours, including hours actually worked and hours in a paid-leave payroll status.